NEW: 26 September 2019 - The TGA has completed the review of breast implants and tissue expanders. Read the update.

 The Health Sciences Authority (HSA) convened an Expert Panel in February 2019 which advised that textured surface implants appeared to be associated with a higher risk of ALCL.
 However, the risk factors associated with the disease are still unclear.
 The HSA has taken the precautionary measure of disallowing the sale of Allergan Natrelle breast implants in Singapore since April 2019.

 The Saudi Food and Drug Authority (SFDA) has issued a Field Safety Notice advising surgeons and patients to carefully consider the use of textured implants.

 Anvisa (Brazilian regulator)

-The Brazilian Health Regulatory Agency (Anvisa) has suspended Allergan’s licence to supply due the suspension of the CE certificate.
+The Brazilian Health Regulatory Agency (Anvisa) has suspended Allergan’s licence to supply due to suspension of the CE certificate.

 The Australian Government established the Australian Breast Device Register (ABDR) to track the long-term safety and performance of breast implants as well as identify best surgical practice to help safeguard health outcomes for patients.
 The registry is independently managed by Monash University and is endorsed by Australian surgical societies representing plastic and reconstructive surgeons, cosmetic surgeons and general breast surgeons.

 The registry collects comprehensive information about breast implants, breast tissue expanders and dermal mesh.
 Currently, the registry holds breast device details for more than 36,000 patients, which has been provided by more than 460 surgeons from public and private hospitals and day surgeries in all states and territories.